JOlsen-Neslo/protractor-xray-reporter/README.md

 - `fail`   only attach screenshots if the test failed
 - `always` always attach screenshots

-protractor-xray-reporter can work with [wswebcreation/protractor-image-comparison](https://github.com/wswebcreation/protractor-image-comparison).
+protractor-xray-v2-reporter can work with [wswebcreation/protractor-image-comparison](https://github.com/wswebcreation/protractor-image-comparison).
 If you have protractor-image-comparison configured, the comparison images will also be uploaded.

-* `version`
+* `version` (optional) - the JIRA version that you are testing.

 You can attach a version to the execution.
 The version has to exist before it is used, currently this reporter does not create versions.

+* `jiraProjectKey` (required) - The unique project key associated to the project containing your test cases.
 * `jiraClientId` (required) - Client ID provided when creating an X-Ray API Token.
 * `jiraClientSecret` (required) - Client Secret provided when creating an X-Ray API Token.
 * `xrayAuthUrl` (required) - URL to authenticate your Client ID and Client Secret with JIRA + X-Ray
 * `xrayImportUrl` (required) - URL to import your test executions

-This is your Xray api url

 # Test Setup

-A test set is represented by a `describe` block.
+A test case is represented by a `describe` block.
 The test set ID has to be added at the end of the description with an @ symbol.

 A test step is represented by an `it` block.